Best Of19 min read

 • NVMe SSD storage on all Premium Droplets

-• Built-in monitoring, alerting, and firewall management
+• Built-in monitoring, alerting, firewall management

 • Managed Kubernetes (DOKS) and managed databases (PostgreSQL, MySQL, Redis)